Skip to content

 • Dropdown for “Background Color” choices

-Elements can have style options without being editable:
+Elements can have style presets without being editable:

 <tr>